Vernon Tomes

 Vernon Amy Tomes (22 February 1932 – 1999) was Deputy Bailiff of Jersey in the Channel Islands from 1986 to 1992.

-Early years
+Early life

 Tomes was born in St John, Jersey the son of Wilfred James Tomes, a former Connétable of the parish, and Florence Annie Amy.
 He was educated at St John's Elementary School and (on a States of Jersey scholarship) at Victoria College, Jersey.

-Career
+He left school aged 15.

+Legal career

 In 1951, Tomes qualified as a solicitor of the Royal Court of Jersey.
+He practised in the same law firm as Peter Crill, who would later instigate his removal from office as Deputy Bailiff.

+In 1969 Tomes was appointed HM Solicitor General.
+During his tenure, he announced that birching would be abolished as a judicial punishment.

-He was elected to the States of Jersey as Deputy for St Helier No. 2 District in 1960 and served until 1969 presiding over several committees.
-In 1969 he was appointed HM Solicitor General and was HM Attorney General between 1975 and 1985.
+He served as HM Attorney General between 1975 and 1985.

+Judicial appointment and removal from office

+He served as Deputy Bailiff from 1986 to 1992.